mwvgroup/pittgoogle-client/docs/source/surveys/lsst.rst

 Legacy Survey of Space and Time (LSST)
 ======================================

-Rubin Observatory's Legacy Survey of Space and Time is an upcoming wide-field, optical survey that will scan the entire visible southern sky every few days for a decade in six bands: u, g, r, i, z, and y.
+Vera C. Rubin Observatory's Legacy Survey of Space and Time is an upcoming wide-field, optical survey that will scan the entire visible southern sky every few days for a decade in six bands: u, g, r, i, z, and y.
 It will produce an alert stream of astronomical transients detected by difference imaging at an expected average rate of 10^7 alerts per night.

 Mission resources: